How the SSA Determines Disability Status

 Why You Need a Social Security Disability Lawyer

-If you want to apply for SSDI, you should consult with an attorney.
-The complicated application process weeds out the majority of applicants, so without a lawyer you have a much greater chance of being denied.
+If you apply for SSDI and are denied, you should consult with an attorney.
+The complicated application process weeds out the majority of applicants, and the majority get denied on their first try.

 Darrell Castle & Associates has helped hundreds of Social Security Disability Insurance applicants get the benefits they desperately needed, and we’d love to help you.